nvaccess/nvda/devDocs/selfSignedBuild.md

 ### Remove the certificate

-After being finished with testing, remove the certificate from being in the Trusted Root Authorities.
+After being finished with testing, remove the certificate from the Local Machine "Trusted Root Certification Authorities" store.
 Leaving the certificate installed is potentially a security risk.

 The certificate will still be in `Cert:\CurrentUser\My\<Certificate Thumbprint>`.